samidarko/VideoTuna/README.md

 🤗🤗🤗 Videotuna is a useful codebase for AI text-to-video generation.

-- VideoTuna is the first repo that integrate various AI generation models for video generation, including T2V, T2I and I2V.
+🌟 VideoTuna is the first repo that integrate various AI video generation models, including T2V, T2I and I2V.

-- VideoTuna is also the first repo that provide the whole pipeline for video generation, including pre-training, continuous training, post-training (alignment), and fine-tuning.
+🌟 VideoTuna is also the first repo that provide the whole pipeline for video generation, including pre-training, continuous training, post-training (alignment), and fine-tuning.

-- The models of VideoTuna include both U-Net and DiT architectures for visual generation tasks.
+🌟 The models of VideoTuna include both U-Net and DiT architectures for visual generation tasks.

-- A new 3D video VAE, and a controllable facial video generation model will be released soon.
+🌟 A new 3D video VAE, and a controllable facial video generation model will be released soon.

 ## Features